dskretta/dskretta/README.md

 ## 🪐 About Me:
-I am an InfoSec student, avid CTF player, and current Cyber Athlete with the US Cyber Games Cyber Combine, competing for a spot on the US Cyber Team to represent United States Cyber on the global stage, I will attain my goals.
+I am an InfoSec student, avid CTF player, and current Cyber Athlete with the US Cyber Games Cyber Combine, competing for a spot on the US Cyber Team to represent United States Cyber on the global stage.

 <!--
 **dskretta/dskretta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.